SAVE

 4. After spreading the compost, you must then use a garden rake to smooth and level the surface of the compost.
 This will ensure that all plants are receiving the same amounts of moisture and fertilizer.

 5. The final step in the process is to water your newly composted lawn.
 This helps the compost to seep further down into the soil.
-Use the lightest sprayer setting available, for fear of washing away some of the compost.
+Use the lightest sprayer setting available because you don’t want to wash away some of the compost.

 About the Author: Philip Brown is a lover of green, healthy lawns.
 A former lawn care professional, Philip now spends his time sharing what he knows with others.
 When he’s not blogging about lawn management at The Lawn Enthusiast, you can find him tending to his own front yard down in Loganville, Georgia.